HaoboGu/rmk/README.md

    cargo build
    ```

-3. Flash
+3. Flash using debug probe

-   If your rp2040 board is connected with a debugging probe, just use the following command to flash RMK firmware to the board:
+   If you have a debug probe connected to your rp2040 board, flashing is quite simple: run the following command to automatically compile and flash RMK firmware to the board:

    ```shell
    cd boards/rp2040
    cargo run
    ```

+4. (Optional) Flash using USB

-   If you don't have a debugging probe, you can use `elf2uf2-rs` to flash your firmware via USB.
+   If you don't have a debug probe, you can use `elf2uf2-rs` to flash your firmware via USB.
 There are several additional steps you have to do:

    1. Install `elf2uf2-rs`: `cargo install elf2uf2-rs`
    2. Update `boards/rp2040/.cargo/config.toml`, use `elf2uf2` as the flashing tool